An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

-We introduce the general type of assumption we considered in \cite{ian2024uniqueness} and \cite{ianreinaldo2024regularity}. \begin{assumption}[Assumption $C^{k,\alpha}$] Let integers $m, n\geq 2$, $Q\geq 1$, $k \in \mathbb{Z}_{\geq 0} \cup \left\{\infty, \omega \right\}$ and $\alpha \in [0,1]$.
-Consider $\Gamma$ a $C^{k,\alpha}$ oriented $(m-1)$-submanifold of $\RR^{m+n}$ without boundary, and assume $0\in\Gamma$ (when $k=\omega$, $\Gamma$ is a real-analytic submanifold of $\RR^{m+n}$).
-Let $T$ be an integral $m$-dimensional area minimizing current in $\bB_1$ with boundary $\partial T \res \bB_1=Q\a{\Gamma \cap \bB_1}$. \end{assumption} The Theorem \ref{t:exampleintro} shows that our regularity theory is dimensionally sharp and moreover that in this setting (i.e., density $Q/2$) the situation is not dimensionally better if we wish to study only essential singularities.
+Theorem \ref{t:exampleintro} shows that our regularity theory is dimensionally sharp and moreover that in this setting (i.e., density $Q/2$) the situation is not dimensionally better if we wish to study only essential singularities.
 Moreover, the situation does not get better with the assumption of a real analytic boundary.
 The theorem we obtained in \cite{ianreinaldo2024regularity} is the following: